Qqwy/elixir-specify/README.md

 ## Changelog

+- 0.4.4 - Fixes references to validation/parsing functions in documentation.
 - 0.4.2 - Finishes provider tests; bugfix for the MixEnv provider.
 - 0.4.1 - Improves documentation.
 - 0.4.0 - Name change: from 'Confy' to 'Specify'.
 This name has been chosen to be more clear about the intent of the library.